-where $x$ and $y$ are the two signals and $\bar{x}$ and $\bar{y}$ are their respective means, and $n$ is the number of data points (here emotion classes).
-Statistical significance is assessed using a two-tailed $t$-test, with p-values across model-language pairs (Gemini2.5-Flash and Qwen2.5-VL; English and Chinese) indicating that all correlations are statistically significant ($p < 0.05$; see Table~\ref{tab:ngram-f1-pcorrelation}).
+\\ where $x$ and $y$ are the two signals and $\bar{x}$ and $\bar{y}$ are their respective means, and $n$ is the number of data points (here emotion classes).
+Statistical significance is assessed using a two-tailed $t$-test, with $p$-values across model-language pairs (Gemini2.5-Flash and Qwen2.5-VL; English and Chinese) indicating that all correlations are statistically significant ($p < 0.05$; see Table~\ref{tab:ngram-f1-pcorrelation}).
 VLMs are trained predominantly on English web data, so English Ngrams are expected to be the closer proxy; Chinese affective lemmas are also more polysemous, inflating raw frequency relative to affective usage.The cross-lingual consistency of the correlation, rather than the absolute frequencies, is what strengthens the long-tail interpretation.

 We further examine whether similar correlations emerge in specialist (vision-only) emotion classifiers, thus controlling for VLM‑specific pretraining and context windows.
 Essentially our objective is to test whether the observed accuracy–frequency coupling reflects the long‑tailed training distribution itself.
 We selected two state-of-the-art models MAE-DFER~\cite{sun2023maedfer} and HiCMAE~\cite{sun2024hicmae}, which are based on the MAE~\cite{he2022mae} architecture and pre-trained on Voxceleb2 data~\cite{Chung18voxceleb2}.
 Voxceleb2 contains no emotion classification labels yet we treat this as a large audio-visual resource, capable of producing a strong, general purpose feature extractor.
 We fine-tuned the models on the training split of the MAFW dataset (Sec.~\ref{subsec:dataset}), which exhibits class imbalance.
 Some of the classes are high-frequency: anger, happiness, neutral, sadness, surprise, while others are nuanced or long-tail: contempt, disappointment, helplessness.
 We evaluate the performance of the fine-tuned models on the evenly sampled testing split.
 We observe a similar performance pattern in specialized vision-only video classification models.
 For instance, the F1 score for happiness was 0.70 in MAE-DFER, while low-frequency classes like contempt and disappointment has 0.18 and 0.22, respectively.
-Similarly, HiCMAE has a F1 score of 0.69 for happiness, but 0.04 and 0.16 for helplessness and disappointment, respectively.
+Similarly, HiCMAE has an F1 score of 0.69 for happiness, but 0.04 and 0.16 for helplessness and disappointment, respectively.
 These findings are consistent with our conjecture that web-scale pretraining data, ingested by VLMs, are long‑tailed over emotion categories, contributing to weaker performance on under‑represented emotions.